project-alchemist/Alchemist/readme.md

 # Dependencies

-Alchemist requires an implementation of MPI 3.0, for instance MPICH or Open-MPI.
+Alchemist requires an implementation of MPI 3.0, for instance MPICH or Open MPI.
 Don't install more than one implementation.

-Alchemist also requires the following supporting libraries:
+Alchemist also requires the following packages:
+* Asio: For asynchronous network and low-level I/O operations
 * Elemental: For distributing the matrices between Alchemist processes and distributed linear algebra
 * spdlog: For thread-safe logging during execution